Aksh230570/AWS-AI-ML-Scholar-Project1/README.md

 # Amazon QuickSight Project

-## 📊 Project Title
+##  Project Title
 **From College Boards to Dashboards: Providing Data Insights to a Community College**

-This project leverages **Amazon QuickSight** to transform raw institutional data into meaningful insights for a community college.
+In this project we  leverage **Amazon QuickSight** to transform raw institutional data into meaningful insights for a community college.
 The primary goal is to create **interactive dashboards** that track student demographics, enrollment, courses, and faculty evaluations—helping administrators, professors, and stakeholders make informed decisions.

 ---